Sleep Apnea Treatment in Federal Way, WA

 Don't let sleep apnea ruin your nights and days; let us help treat your sleep apnea.

-• Intermittent pauses in breathing while sleeping, sudden awakening and gasping for air
+• Pauses in breathing during sleep, waking up gasping for air

 Advantages of a Sleep Apnea Oral Appliance